-The analysis of the time-table showed that a majority of students liked to work in the evening and on week-ends.
-Students like to work in the evening and on week-ends.
+The analysis of the time-table showed that a majority of students liked to work in the evening and on weekends.
+Figure 4 shows the first week of three.
+As there were only twelve students, they were allowed to occupy more than one time slot.
+Figure 4 exemplarily shows that students like to work in the evening and on week-ends.